Second hand bikes

-Scroll down to see any bikes I currently have for sale.
+Scroll down to see a list of bikes I currently have for sale.
 If I don’t have something quite right, then contact me with your needs and I’ll keep an eye out for something that might work for you.

 If you have a bike you no longer want, you have a number of options depending on its condition.

-1) If your bike is in good condition, the frame, wheels and handlebars are practically rust and scratch free, and there is no major buckle in either wheel, then I may consider taking the bike from you.
+1) If your bike is in good condition, the frame, wheels and handlebars are pretty good, and there is no major buckle in either wheel, then I may consider taking the bike from you.

 The projects are: